techidaily/site-win11-tips/source/_posts/unlocking-wordpad-windows-access-guide.md

 2. Now right-click on the search result and choose**Pin to taskbar** or**Pin to Start** .
 ![Pin WordPad to Taskbar](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/11/Pin-WordPad-to-Taskbar.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/6X24fPKs6AE?si=YtQy-8zy7GifgfA7" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

  That's all there is to it.
 By following these simple steps, you'll be able to open WordPad in no time.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/GBWcw6rXIdg?si=Tlue44bW-bPA4tH9" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Easily Access WordPad on Windows